bitifet/sqltt/README.md

 ### Writing templates

-Every template file may contain single template or multiple *SQLTT* templates and may export them in its source form as already constructed *SQLTT* instances.
+Every template file may contain single or multiple *SQLTT* templates and may export them either in its source form as already constructed *SQLTT* instances.

 But preferred way is as follows: